 If an ABD or TANF client says that they have not received their card, it may have been returned to the MasterCard vendor (which is currently Conduent) as undeliverable.
 If benefits have been returned, it will appear on the BN screen in IMS: on the line with an “EW” under the Benefit Type heading (TYP) that shows a credit (CR) under the Status/Issue heading “S/I”.

-• You will need to open a Remedy Web ticket with the AFS Helpdesk to have the benefit reissued.
+- You will need to open a Remedy Web ticket with the AFS Helpdesk to have the benefit reissued.
+Make sure the card has been received and pinned before submitting the ticket.

-• Some clients are stating they are being charged a fee for the replacement card when they never received a card in the first place.
+Some clients are stating they are being charged a fee for the replacement card

 A client can call the MasterCard vendor’s Customer Call Center at 1-888-929-2460.